pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## Backup S3

-Provides backup of cloud data to AWS S3 buckets.
+Uses AWS S3 buckets for service backups.
 During plan/apply the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set with credentials that have the permission to create new S3 Buckets, as well as IAM users and access keys.
 For each service a dedicated backup bucket and separate IAM credentials will be created.

 type: backup_aws_s3
 ```